ronniross/healing-engine/mammal-central-nervous-system-healing.md

-# Mammal Central Nervous System (CNS)
+# Mammal Central Nervous System (CNS) Healing

-A sub-module of the healing-engine repository.
+A sub-module of the [healing-engine](https://github.com/ronniross/healing-engine/tree/main) repository.

 Created to study and honor the contributions of the brazilian scientist Tatiana Coelho de Sampaio that has dedicated over 25 years to pioneering a biomimetic treatment for spinal cord injuries by developing many interdisciplinary research about Polylaminin, a polymer that provides a structural bridge for axons to regrow within the otherwise non-regenerative environment of the central nervous system.

 In a spinal cord injury, the cells of the central nervous system lose their natural capacity to produce the necessary environment for regeneration.